 “[O’Connor] talked to him about what he liked to do, where he was going, and kept him relaxed through the process,” Suckow recalled.

-The young man was able to make his flight, while his grandmother was taken to the hospital to receive the medical help she needed.
+man was able to make his flight, while his grandmother was taken to the hospital to receive the medical help she needed.

 “[Clingan’s] quick thinking helped calm a difficult situation, and the grandmother greatly appreciated it,” said Suckow.
 “He has only been with us a short time, but from the beginning, I could tell he has a good head on his shoulders.
 His maturity shows in the way he deals with passengers and fellow officers … I wish he could be cloned!”